Audacy, Inc.: Audacy app (formerly Radio.com)

-Podcasting
+In March 2022, The Audacy Digital Audience Network (ADAN) launched.
+This addressable aggregate of over 60 million listeners that other audio platforms and streaming platforms do not reach targets precise audiences at scale and delivers high-performing digital audio media strategies for Audacy’s advertising partners.

+In June 2023, Audacy extended digital distribution of its 250+ stations and entire podcast library to TuneIn.
+The deal expanded content availability to over 200 additional platforms and connected vehicles and devices, including Tesla, Rivian, Lucid, Bose, Samsung and Xbox, as well as on the TuneIn mobile app and TuneIn.com.

+Podcast

 Audacy’s podcast network include Cadence13, Pineapple Street Media, and Podcorn.
 The network is one of the largest podcast platforms in the country (3000 podcasts) with an ever-expanding roster.
 The network has garnered over two billion downloads, including 30 million monthly unique listeners.

 In 2019, Entercom announced its acquisition of Pineapple Street Media, a podcast producer, and the remaining portion of Cadence13.
 In 2021, Entercom acquired podcast ad network Podcorn, a deal valued at $22.5 million.

+In March 2024, Audacy began to consolidate its podcast business under the new name Audacy Podcasts.
+The company sunsetted Cadence13 and 2400Sports as standalone, branded studios.
+Pineapple Street Studios remained as Audacy’s premium production studio for third-party partners: HBO, Netflix, Nike, Amazon Music/Wondery, and Spotify.

 Cadence13

-Cadence13, a division of Audacy, is a podcast studio based out of New York City.
+Cadence13, a division of Audacy, is a former podcast studio based out of New York City.
 David Landau, Spencer Brown and Chris Corcoran founded Cadence13 as DGital Media alongside Michael Rolnick, a venture capitalist, in 2015.
 In 2017, Entercom purchased a 45 percent stake in DGital Media for $9.7 million and the company changed its name to Cadence13.
-Co-founder Chris Corcoran is Chief Content Officer and John Murphy is President.

-The company has produced podcasts for Pulitzer Prize-winning historian and author Jon Meacham and NBA star Kevin Durant.
+The company produced podcasts for Pulitzer Prize-winning historian and author Jon Meacham and NBA star Kevin Durant.
+The brand was sunset as a standalone studio brand as part of consolidation efforts in March 2024.

 Pineapple Street Studios

 Pineapple Street Studios is a podcast studio based in Brooklyn, New York.
 Originally named Pineapple Street Media, the company was founded in 2016 by former BuzzFeed head of audio Jenna Weiss-Berman and Longform co-founder Max Linsky.
 In August 2019, Pineapple Street was acquired by Entercom and renamed Pineapple Street Studios.

+On June 26, 2025, Audacy announced the shutdown of Pineapple Street Studios.